-You surely know the most famous monument in Peru, but do you know all the facts about Machu Picchu?
+You surely know the most famous monument in Peru.

 This 15th-century Inca citadel is famously known for its location and mystery and is located above the sacred valley in the Cuzco region of Peru.